This search includes results that are not relevant to tricks or sleights (e.g. columns, reviews, articles, ...). Click here to hide these results.

 1950 294

 John Scarne, Frank Garcia The Four Deuces No. 152, magician and spectator each place half the deck behind their backs.
-They each take out two cards, which are revealed to be the four deuces.
+They each take out two cards, which are revealed to be the four Twos

 Variations 1950 296